-Following is a check list of the tasks you must perform in order to use HTML Access:
+Following is a check list of the tasks that a Horizon administrator must perform to use HTML Access.

-To check whether the HTML Access component is installed, you can open the Uninstall a Program applet in the Windows operating system and look for View HTML Access in the list.
+To verify that the HTML Access component is installed, you can open the Windows Uninstall a Program applet and look for VMware Horizon 7 HTML Access in the list.

 If you enable the Hide domain list in client user interface settings and select two-factor authentication (RSA SecureID or RADIUS) for the Connection Server instance, do not enforce Windows user name matching.
-Enforcing Windows user name matching will prevent users from being able to enter domain information in the user name text box and login will always fail.
-For more information, see the topics about two-factor authentication in the View Administration document.
+Enforcing Windows user name matching prevents users from entering domain information in the user name text box and login always fails.
+For more information, see the topics about two-factor authentication in the Horizon 7 Administration document.

-If you use third-party firewalls, configure rules to allow inbound traffic to TCP port 8443 for all security servers and Connection Server hosts in a replicated group, and configure a rule to allow inbound traffic (from View servers) to TCP port 22443 on remote desktops in the datacenter.
-For more information, see Firewall Rules for HTML Access.
+If you use third-party firewalls, configure rules to allow inbound traffic to TCP port 8443 for all security servers and Connection Server hosts in a replicated group, and configure a rule to allow inbound traffic (from servers) to TCP port 22443 on remote desktop virtual machines and RDS hosts in the data center.
+For more information, see Firewall Rules for Client Web Browser Access.

-To provide users unauthenticated access to published applications in Horizon Client, you must enable this feature in Connection Server.
-For more information, see the topics about unauthenticated access in the View Administration document.
+To provide unauthenticated access to published applications, enable this feature in Connection Server.
+For more information, see the Horizon 7 Administration document.

-After the servers are installed, if you look in Horizon Administrator, you will see that the Blast Secure Gateway setting is enabled on the applicable Connection Server instances and security servers.
-Also, the Blast External URL setting is automatically configured to use for the Blast Secure Gateway on the applicable Connection Server instances and security servers.
+After the servers are installed, the Blast Secure Gateway setting is enabled on the applicable Connection Server instances and security servers in Horizon Administrator.
+Also, the Blast External URL setting is configured to use the Blast Secure Gateway on the applicable Connection Server instances and security servers.
 By default, the URL includes the FQDN of the secure tunnel external URL and the default port number, 8443.
-The URL must contain the FQDN and port number that a client system can use to reach this Connection Server host or security server host.
-For more information, see "Set the External URLs for a Connection Server Instance," in the View Installation documentation.
+The URL must contain the FQDN and port number that a client system can use to reach the Connection Server host or security server host.
+For more information, see "Set the External URLs for a Connection Server Instance," in the Horizon 7 Installation document.